Refloow/Steam-Crypto-Exchange-PRO/README.md

              - showcases what the issue was
     - Handling of steams downtime
     - custom built to ensure 99.99% uptime
+    - Detailed stats, data overview in form of customizable charts

 ### This program is not available for FREE.
 There is no free version available.